 - When Realtors® randomly drive by a FSBO sign they think: no commission.
 They may have a buyer who would be interested but they forego the house.
 Opportunity lost!

 Yes.
 All forms such as Sales and Purchase Contracts, Seller Disclosures, Mold Disclosures, Lead-based Paint Disclosure are free.
 Once you are a client of ours, these forms can be found by going to My Account / Seller Forms.

 Absolutely.
-During signup, you wil select the MLS you want your property to be listing in.
+During signup, you will select the MLS you want your property to be listing in.
 If you are unsure, simply leave it to us.
-Our experienced administrators know the areas very well and will place your property in the correct board, guaranteed
+Our experienced administrators know the areas very well and will place your property in the correct board, guaranteed.

 Homes in gated communities can be difficult to sell because of lack of access.
 This can be a marketing dilemma.
 Being MLS listed will get Realtors® and non-represented buyers viewing your property.
 As well, our aggressive marketing program will bring the additional needed attention.